digital-asset/daml/sdk/daml-lf/spec/daml-lf-2.rst

        | 'to_interface' @τ₁ @τ₂ e                   -- ExpToInterface: Turn a template value into an interface value [Daml-LF ≥ 1.15]
        | 'from_interface' @τ₁ @τ₂ e                 -- ExpFromInterface: Turn an interface value back into a template value (returns optional) [Daml-LF ≥ 1.15]
        | 'unsafe_from_interface'  @τ₁ @τ₂ e₁ e₂     -- ExpUnsafeFromInterface: Turn an interface value back into a template value (throws fatal error) [Daml-LF ≥ 1.15]
+       | 'view_interface' @τ e                      -- ExpViewInterface: Computes the view of an interface value [Daml-LF ≥ 1.15]
        | 'call_interface' @τ f e                    -- ExpCallInterface: Call a method on an interface value [Daml-LF ≥ 1.15]
        | 'to_required_interface'  @τ₁ @τ₂ e         -- ExpToRequiredInterface: Upcast an interface value to an interface it requires [Daml-LF ≥ 1.15]
        | 'from_required_interface'  @τ₁ @τ₂ e       -- ExpFromRequiredInterface: Downcast an interface value to an interface that requires it (returns optional) [Daml-LF ≥ 1.15]